inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/401-review-qgis.rst

 We can also base the symbology on the data contained in the layer itself.

-10. Click on the box that says :guilabel:`Single Symbol`, and change it to :guilabel:`Categorized`.
+10. Click on the box that says :guilabel:`Single Symbol` and change it to :guilabel:`Categorized`.

 .. image:: /static/training/intermediate/qgis-inasafe/image16.*